athalexiou/DIANA-RSeq/README.md

 Both configuration files are validated through schemas.
 For more information see the appropriate schema file under the "workflow/schemas" directory.

+Due to the high volume nature of the data that are usually analysed, DIANA-RSeq deletes a number of intermediate result files once they are no longer required by remaining analysis steps/rules.
+The _**trimmed .fastq files**_ and _**all .bam files**_ are progressively deleted throught the analysis.
+If you wish to override this directive and keep these files after the end of the analysis please add the "**--notemp**" flag when running the snakemake analysis command e.g.:

+`snakemake --use-conda --notemp --cores {number_of_cores}`

 ## MODULES